Frequently Asked Questions

-If your question is not answered here, please contact our Graduate Program Assistant, Amanda Bluck, at email@example.com.
+If your question is not answered here, please contact our Graduate Program Assistant, Ashley Forseille, at firstname.lastname@example.org.
 The Graduate Program Assistant can answer administrative questions (eg. GPA requirements, language proficiency, funding, etc).

 For questions about academic or research matters, you may contact our Graduate Advisor, Dr. Sara Ellison, at email@example.com.

 Q. What documents do I need to submit in support of my graduate application?
 (International and Canadian)

 - 2 Assessment Reports / Letters of Reference

 - Statement of Purpose

 - International Applicants must provide GRE and TOEFL or IELTS scores (see below for more questions and answers about this)

 Please see the links above for specific submission instructions for each type of document.

 Your application for admission cannot be processed until your application fee is received.
 You will be prompted to pay this fee by credit card or Interac Online as part of the online application process.
 Cash will not be accepted.